operasoftware/devopera/articles/_posts/2014-09-26-better-font-face.md

 ## The Stop Button

-Ok, so the @font-face request hangs.
+Ok, so the `@font-face` request hangs.
 Can’t the user just press the stop button?
 Actually, no. In all browsers, hitting the stop button had no positive effect on `@font-face` requests.

 Some browsers (Safari 7, Mobile Safari 7, Firefox) pretend as if the stop button had never been triggered, with the exception of Chrome.
-If you hit the stop button after the three second timeout in Chrome, it will re-hides the fallback text and wait an additional three seconds.
+If you hit the stop button after the three-second timeout in Chrome, it re-hides the fallback text and waits an additional three seconds.

 Worse, other browsers (Mobile Safari 6.1, Blackberry 7, Android 2.3, 4.2) accept the Stop button but don’t show any fallback content, ever.
 Your only recourse in this situation is to reload the entire page.